colemanm/muse/README.md

 A journaling prompt generator built with React Native and Expo.

-Prompts live in the `prompts.md` file in the root directory.
-Edit this file to include or replace with your own prompts.
+Prompts live in the `prompts` directory.
+The app will load any of these files in the default prompts list in the sidebar.
+See [this list](https://github.com/colemanm/muse/blob/main/prompts/40-questions.md)) as an example of how to format your own files.

 ## Installation